Tell Afis: Archaeology

 The tell is 28 hectares in area (570 meters by 500 meters) with an extensive lower city and an acropolis on the northern edge.
 The site had been subject to quarrying by the local populace for building materials.
 The lower town was protected by a Late Iron Age 5.2 meter wide wall.
 The wall was built without foundation or facing which the excavators took to indicate it was built rapidly.
 In 1932 William F. Albright collected Iron Age pottery in a surface collection.
 In 1970, 1972, and 1978 excavations were conducted by Paolo Matthiae with the Italian Archaeological Mission in Syria.
 The site was excavated from 1986 until 2010 by a joint project from the universities of Rome, Pisa and Bologna, under the direction of Stefania Mazzoni and Serena Maria Cecchini.
 Two areas (B and D) were excavated in the northern part of the lower town.
 On the acropolis, areas A, G, and, E (on the western slope) were excavated.
+Ubaid period finds included Coba bowls.

 The site was reportedly damaged by encampments during the Syrian civil war.